Education, Health and Care Plan

 Find out about requesting an EHCP, the assessment process and resolving disagreements.

-Nurseries, schools and colleges should identify and support children and young people with SEN and/or disabilities.
+Nurseries, schools and colleges should identify and support children and young people with special educational needs and/or disabilities (SEND).

 Children and young people in mainstream settings may be supported from within the school or other setting’s own resources.
 This means they receive special educational provision (additional help or support) but they do not have an Education, Health and Care Plan (EHCP).
 This additional support is called SEN Support.

-The SEND Code of Practice says that schools should use a 'graduated approach', or four-part cycle (Assess, Plan, Do and, Review) to support your child with SEN. This means that the SENCO and teaching staff should:
+The SEND Code of Practice says that schools should use a 'graduated approach', or four-part cycle (Assess, Plan, Do and, Review) to support a child with SEND.
+This means that the school's SENCO (Special Educational Needs Co-ordinator) and teaching staff should: